25 Best Things to Do in Sequoia & Kings Canyon National Park

 California Tacos (Dinuba)

-The one thing that sets Sequoia and Kings Canyon National Park apart from others is the long drive both in and out of either park.
+The one thing that sets Sequoia and Kings Canyon National Park apart from many other parks across the country is the long drive in and out of both.

-That being said, finding places to stay and eat can be inconvenient—especially when staying in either park late for sunset!
+That said, finding places to stay and eat can be very inconvenient, especially when staying in either park late for sunset!

-This is why I love Gena’s Sierra Inn and Restaurant because not only is it one of the best and closest places to stay, but it’s also one of the best all-in-one options, as they serve great American food too!
+This is why I love Gena’s Sierra Inn and Restaurant, because not only is it one of the best and closest places to stay, but it’s also one of the best nearby dining options, with great burgers and beer just outside of Grant Grove!

 Yelp: Gena’s Sierra Inn and Restaurant